Additional provisions in the right of residence

 In German residence law, residence permits such as visas or residence permits can be subject to so-called ancillary provisions in accordance with Section 36 of the Administrative Procedure Act These ancillary provisions can be issued in the form of requirements or conditions to link residence to certain prerequisites.
 Requirements require certain behavior—such as participation in an integration course—while conditions link the continued right of residence to a future, uncertain event.
 Also relevant in practice are the ancillary provisions regarding permission to work or be self-employed (see, for example, Section 21 (6) of the Residence Act ).

 The condition subsequent is particularly important: If this occurs, the residence permit expires automatically – with far-reaching consequences for the foreigner.
-In this case, the affected person is immediately required to leave the country (Section 50 (1) of the Residence Act).
-A very common condition subsequent is found in studies , for example, where the corresponding residence permits, in accordance with Section 16b of the Residence Act, state that they expire upon discontinuation of the studies.
-Due to the serious consequences, it must be carefully considered before imposing such a condition whether a milder measure – such as a simple condition – would be sufficient.
+In this case, the person concerned is immediately required to leave the country (Section 50 (1) of the Residence Act).
+A very common condition subsequent is found, for example, in studies , where the corresponding residence permits, in accordance with Section 16b of the Residence Act, state that they expire upon discontinuation of the studies.
+Due to the serious consequences, it must be carefully examined before imposing such a condition whether a more lenient measure – such as a simple condition – would be sufficient.

 2. Additional provisions for visas and residence permits

 Additional conditions must be included on the visa label, especially for national Category D visas.
 A common additional condition is, for example, the requirement to register with the immigration authorities upon entry.
-Unlike temporary residence permits, settlement permits are generally exempt from additional conditions ( Section 9, Paragraph 1, Sentence 2 of the Residence Act ).
+Unlike temporary residence permits, settlement permits are generally exempt from additional conditions ( Section 9 (1) (2) of the Residence Act ).
 Only in exceptional cases—for example, for permanent residence permits issued before January 1, 2005—do old additional conditions remain temporarily in effect.

 Those affected can request the repeal of these old ancillary provisions, unless there is a particularly compelling reason for their continued existence.
-This maintains a balance between protecting existing rights and adapting to modern legal norms.
+This maintains a balance between protection of existing rights and adaptation to modern legal norms.
 It is important for those affected to be fully aware of their rights and obligations under ancillary provisions in order to avoid unintentional violations of the law and the associated risks.

 3. Residence requirement as a special ancillary condition

-A common form of ancillary provision is the so-called residence requirement , which restricts the choice of residence.
-This particularly affects individuals receiving benefits under the Social Code (SGB II), Social Code (SGB XII), or Asylum Seekers Benefits Act (AsylbLG).
-The goal is to counteract the excessive burden on individual municipalities of social benefits and prevent a concentration of social benefit recipients in certain areas.
+A common form of ancillary provision is the so-called residence requirement , which restricts the choice of place of residence.
+This particularly affects individuals receiving benefits under the Social Code (SGB II), Social Code (SGB XII), or Asylum Seekers' Benefits Act (AsylbLG).
+The goal is to counteract an excessive burden on individual municipalities due to social benefits and prevent a concentration of social benefit recipients in certain areas.
 At the same time, the measure is intended to promote integration by tying those affected to places where suitable integration services are available.

 In certain cases, however, the imposition of a residence requirement is particularly legally sensitive – for example, in the case of recognized refugees.
 In these cases, the responsible immigration authority must specifically explain why a requirement is necessary for migration or integration policy reasons.
 Exceptions are also permitted, for example, to establish a family unit or in cases of special care needs.
 Those affected can also apply for approval to change their place of residence under certain conditions.